ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/prepare-for-the-aws-certified-cloud-practioner-certification-exam/billing-and-pricing.md

 - Knowledge of AWS technical resources and AWS support options

 ### Prepare Your App
-- Billing and Cost Mangement Dashboard
+- Billing and Cost Management Dashboard
    - Estimate and plan your AWS Costs
    - Consolidated billing: simple accounting for multiple AWS accounts in one org
    - Alert when you're nearing usage thresholds